ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 1. shared application tree between McCleary and Grace, which brings software parity between the clusters\*

 \* some software and workflows will only be supported by YCRC staff on one of the cluster, e.g. tightly couple MPI codes (Grace) or RELION (McCleary).

-While we have done extensive testing both internally and with the new McCleary cluster, we recognize that there are a large number custom workflows on Grace that may need to be modified to work with the new operating system.
-To this end, we provided test partition ahead of the upgrade.
-Now that the upgrade has been rolled out cluster-wide, the test partitions (e.g. `rhel8_day`) have been removed.
-All jobs should be submitted to the normal partitions, which now contain exclusively RHEL 8 nodes.

 ## New Host Key